 UF3-1: Agricultural Preservation.
 Agricultural areas are designated to preserve appropriate land for farming and limit the encroachment of residential and other uses into these areas.
 Land divisions are permissible only to allow for splitting off an existing homesite or farmstead from a farm area.
-Minimum lot sizes are proposed at 35 acres matching Story County A-1 zoning standard.
+Minimum lot sizes are proposed at 35 acres matching the Story County A-1 zoning standard.

 UF3-2: Natural Area Conservation.
 Natural areas include sensitive areas of natural habitat, steep slopes, and waterways.
-Natural area designations are informational based upon the Environment Chapter and the 2006 AUFP.
+Natural area designations are informational based upon the Environment Element and the 2006 AUFP.
 Creation of new parcels within these areas for new development is prohibited.
-Property divisions for land conservation purposes is permissible with City approval.
+Property divisions for land conservation purposes is permissible with city approval.
+Land conservation is typically for larger areas to be preserved within outlots under common or private ownership or to transfer ownership to a governmental or non-governmental organization for its management.
+Creation of private open space may not be appropriate under this designation.
+Natural areas adjacent to the city may still require annexation to further city goals for orderly development patterns and resource conservation.